system76/tech-docs/src/models/oryp11/repairs.md

 3. Unscrew the speaker screws and lift the speaker out of the machine.
     - The right speaker has three screws; the left speaker has two screws.
-    - The speaker wire may be partially routed behind other components or tape; be careful when removing it.
+    - The speaker wire may be partially routed through channels in the chassis; be careful when removing it.
 4. Place the new speaker in the machine, plug in the connector, replace the screws, and reinstall the outermost SSD (if necessary) and bottom panel.

 ## Replacing the keyboard: